nasa/cumulus/docs/upgrade-notes/archived_column_indexing.md

 ## Apply Changes in Production Environment

-With a large database (e.g. any daac production database), these columns and indices should be applied manually to ensure lambda timeouts are not exceeded
+With a large database (e.g. any DAAC production database), these columns and indices should be applied manually to ensure lambda timeouts are not exceeded

 ## Tools Used